alastairwyse/MoreComplexDataStructures/README.md

 ### Future Enhancements
 - Enhance WeightBalancedTree balancing algorithm to handle sequences of input values which currently result in an unbalanced tree (e.g. Int32 tree with insert sequence 1, 7, 2, 6, 3, 5, 4).
 - Enhance any methods which return an IEnumerable to throw an InvalidOperationException if the object structure is changed while enumerating.
-- Remove inefficiency of converting List<Char> to String in CharacterTrie.GetAllStringsWithPrefix().
+- Remove inefficiency of converting List&lt;Char&gt; to String in CharacterTrie.GetAllStringsWithPrefix().
 - Remove redundant / unused conditional branches in WeightBalancedTree.GetRandomItem() method (e.g. 'if (currentNode.LeftChildNode == null)')
 - Refactor to remove inefficiency of traversing to the start node twice in GetAllLessThan(T item) and GetAllGreaterThan(T item) in the WeightBalancedTree class.
 - Refactor methods Insert() and ExtractMax()/ExtractMin() on the MaxHeap/MinHeap classes into the HeapBase class.
-- Abstract use of IComparable<T>.CompareTo() in heap classes to make code easier to read.
+- Abstract use of IComparable&lt;T&gt;.CompareTo() in heap classes to make code easier to read.
 - Consider adding a linked list implementation which supports Contains(T item) ( O(1) ), by additionally storing list data in a HashSet.
 - Consider adding a [priority queue](https://en.wikipedia.org/wiki/Priority_queue).
 - Consider adding a [skip list](https://en.wikipedia.org/wiki/Skip_list).